hashicorp/vscode-terraform/README.md

 Because the output of `terraform validate` is not parseable the output is just dumped into the output tab.

-### Experimental Indexing support
+### Indexing support

-Enabling indexing support requires the tool [terraform-index](https://github.com/mauve/terraform-index) to be available and the feature to be enabled by setting `terraform.indexing.enabled` to `true` (it defaults to `false`).
+The plugin indexes all the terraform files in the workspace by default and enables some advanced features, like *Goto Definition* and *Show references* based on information gathered during indexing.

-Currently only `resource`, `output` and `variable` are supported, and sometimes even limited.
+Indexing is enabled by default but can be disabled using `terraform.indexing.enable`.

 ### Browse Document Symbols